5 Drone Weather Tips for Safe Happy UAV Filming

 Therefore, in its modern form, it measures and gauges wind speed accurately, which is a vital bit of information every pilot needs to have a safe flight.
 Every rig built is rated for a certain wind speed.
-By having this device it eliminates the debate between a drone pilot and a director.
+Having this device eliminates the debate between a drone pilot and a director.

-What may feel like a mild gust to your director can be enough of a wind to wreck havoc with your drone.
-For example, the Inspire 1 is rated for 17 mph winds max: if the wind is any higher the drone won’t be able to move properly.
+What may feel like a mild gust to your director can be enough of a wind to wreak havoc with your drone.
+For example, Inspire 1 is rated for 17 mph winds max: if the wind is any higher the drone won’t be able to move properly.

 The glorious sun is brilliant, isn’t it?
 Well, here’s the thing, it’s not always when you’re a drone pilot.
 Depending on where your shot is set up you might find yourself tracking the drone into the dazzling and blinding sunlight, which means you lose direct line of sight of your drone, see above, it ain’t legal.

 Solar flare activity is something most pilots generally ignore but really shouldn’t.
 Why should you be concerned about solar flares?
 In short, they can render your GSP inoperable and cause a fly away or worse.

 A solar flare occurs when magnetic energy that has built up in the social atmosphere is suddenly released.
 Radiation is emitted across virtually the entire electromagnetic spectrum from radio waves to x-rays and gamma rays.

 The solar flare creates a magnetic pulse that can scramble your drone’s GPS in flight.
 The instability of terrestrial magnetism that follows a magnetic storm caused by solar flare activity, destabilises the orientation of the compass used on multi-rotor drones.